base-org/web/apps/base-docs/docs/building-with-base-and-foundry/testing.md

 ## Conclusion

 Congratulations!
 You've successfully completed your first step in your journey of testing smart contracts using Foundry.
 As you move forward, keep exploring its rich features and functionalities.
-The ability to write comprehensive tests and leverage cheatcodes enhances your capabilities in ensuring the reliability and security of your smart contracts.
+The ability to write comprehensive tests and leverage cheatcodes ensures the reliability and security of your smart contracts.

 Happy coding and testing with Foundry!